AlexanderMakarov/am-budget-view/README.md

 - [x] Add drill-down page to see individual journal entries.
 - [x] Solve double counting of transactions between own accounts.
 - [x] Enhance errors when no transaction files found.
-- [x] Make default config.yml on first run if not found.
+- [x] Make default config.yaml on first run if not found.
+- [x] Translate to Russian.
-- [ ] Translate to Russian.
+- [ ] Translate to Russian README.
 - [ ] Add "Categorization" page in UI and relevant functionality.
 - [ ] Write instruction about both options for Ameriabank transactions.
 Record new video(s).
 - [ ] Enable categorization by accounts, like "expense to this account is a rent".
 - [ ] Manage all settings (config.yaml) in web UI.
 - [ ] (?)
+Improve translation to Russian with correct declensions everywhere.
+- [ ] (?)
 Allow to choose "transactions" files in UI.
+- [ ] (?)
+Improve translation to Russian with correct declensions everywhere.
 - [ ] (?)
 Add multi-currency support: call https://open.er-api.com/v6/latest/AMD
 - [ ] (?)
 Support different schema with parsing.
 Aka "parse anything".
 - [ ] (?)
 Improve tests coverage.